ballerina-platform/module-ballerina-c2c/c2c-ballerina/Package.md

 ## Package Overview

-This module provides the capabilities to generate the cloud artifacts for Ballerina programs.
+This module provides the capabilities to generate cloud artifacts for Ballerina programs.

 This module generates the [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/) artifacts required to deploy a Ballerina program in the cloud.